-- Disruption of blood supply to the brain: Two main blood vessels - the carotid arteries - supply blood to the brain.
+Two main blood vessels called the carotid arteries supply blood to the brain.
 These arteries branch off into many smaller blood vessels.
 A TIA can occur if one of the smaller blood vessels becomes blocked, depriving that part of the brain of oxygen-rich blood.

-- Atherosclerosis: Atherosclerosis causes arteries to narrow (stenosis).
-Fatty deposits (plaque) develop on the inner lining of blood vessels, causing them to become hardened, thickened, and less flexible.
+Atherosclerosis causes arteries to narrow.
+Fatty deposits develop on the inner lining of blood vessels, causing them to become hardened, thickened, and less flexible.
 This makes it much more difficult for the blood to flow around the body.

-- Blood clots: A blood clot can disrupt the supply of oxygen-rich blood to parts of the brain Blood clots are usually caused by:
+A blood clot can disrupt the supply of oxygen-rich blood to parts of the brain.
+Blood clots are usually caused by:

-- Heart conditions - congestive heart muscle disease or atrial fibrillation
+- Heart conditions, such as congestive heart muscle disease or atrial fibrillation.

 Risk factors for TIA